 1. Take off the coat and wear it backwards OVER the straps.
 This option allows for the child to take off their coat once the car warms up.
 Basically, take off the child’s coat, buckle them in (without the coat) then place the coat on over the straps backwards.

 2. Cover the child with a blanket over the straps.
 Similar to option one.
 The child can remove the blanket once the car warms up.

-r – Dress your child in tight thin layers.
-See The Car Seat Lady’s recommendations here
+3. Layer – Dress your child in tight thin layers.
+See The Car Seat Lady’s recommendations here.

 4. Use a car seat Poncho.
 The Poncho allows for the child to wear a coat while outside.
 The back lifts up over the back of the car seat and the straps are buckled under the front.
 So there is no outer material between the seat buckles and child.

 SunRae Designs (owned by a Metro Detroit Mom) offers many different poncho styles and sizes.
 They are normally made of fleece, but since I have tactile issues, I had the girls ponchos custom made from cotton.

 Rosa in her car seat, wearing her SunRae Designs poncho.